CollinHeist/CropTop/README.md

 ## Tuesday, September 4th, 2018
 Ryan and I recieved out capstone project assignement today, entitled "Product Design for Manufacture and Reliability".
 We are the only two members on the team.
-The goal of
+During our

 ## Wednesday, September 5th